Access to Information and Privacy (ATIP) Online Request

 Go to the ATIP Online Request Service to start your ATIP online request with the new Government of Canada service.

-Please note: Some Federal Departments have not yet transferred to the new ATIP Online Request Service, including Immigration, Refugees and Citizenship Canada (IRCC), Canada Border Services Agency (CBSA) and the Royal Canadian Mounted Police (RCMP).
+Please note: Some Federal Departments have not yet transferred to the new ATIP Online Request Service, including Immigration, Refugees and Citizenship Canada (IRCC).
 This is the complete list of institutions still using this website.
 To submit an application on this site for one of these departments, please press Next below.

 Which departments are presently accepting ATIP requests online?